What Are the Symptoms of Liver Disease?

 - Exercise, every day

 - Practice safe sex to avoid hepatitis infections.
-Injected drug use is also a leading cause of hepatitis C infections.
+Injection drug use is also a leading route of transmission for hepatitis C infections.

 - Make sure you are vaccinated against hepatitis.
 Currently, vaccines are available for hepatitis A and B.